2025 UFL season: Teams

 Ultimately, 31 cities submitted expansion bids.
+Boise, Idaho had progressed to the point of a verbal agreement in May 2025 to place an expansion team at Albertsons Stadium.
 The league eventually chose not to expand for 2026 but would locate three of the existing teams to new markets: Columbus, Louisville and Orlando.

 On September 13, 2024, the Houston Roughnecks announced that they would be returning to TDECU Stadium (which would be renamed Space City Financial Stadium during the offseason) for the 2025 season, following renovations to that stadium.
 The previous incarnation of the Roughnecks had played at TDECU in 2020 and 2023; the current Roughnecks had played the 2024 season at Rice Stadium while Space City Financial Stadium was being renovated.
 On August it was reported that the Battlehawks will host six games in 2025, taking one home game from the Brahmas, as a result of the Alamodome major event commitments for the months of April, May and June.
 The Brahmas' home schedule is expected to be backloaded with the four home games concentrated toward the end of the 2025 season to minimize scheduling conflicts; league president Russ Brandon stated that it had considered moving the Brahmas to another stadium in the San Antonio metropolitan area but decided against it to avoid "some very complex operational concerns" that would arise by doing so.

 The Michigan Panthers' lease on Ford Field expired following the 2024 season, forcing a delay in the sale of season tickets for that team.
 The league announced a renewal for the 2025 season on October 29, 2024.